Priyanka6673-ops/Carrer/README.md

 - `careercraft-ai` is the name of the image you built.

 Your application is now running inside a Docker container and is accessible at `http://localhost:3000`.
 To run it in detached mode (in the background), add the `-d` flag: `docker run -d -p 3000:3000 careercraft-ai`.

+**Note on Database:** Even when using Docker, your application connects to the cloud-hosted Firebase Firestore.
+You still need to deploy your `firestore.rules` to your Firebase project as described in the VM deployment section.